go-xorm/manual-en-US/chapter-12/README.md

     //assert(User.Userinfo.Id != 0 && User.Userdetail.Id != 0)

 Please notice that Userinfo field on User should be before Userdetail because of the order on join SQL stsatement.
-If the order is wrong, the same name field may be set a wrong value.
+If the order is wrong, the same name field may be set a wrong value and no error will be indicated.

-Of course, If join statment is very long, you could directly use Sql():
+Of course, if join statment is very long, you could directly use Sql():

     err := engine.Sql("select * from userinfo, userdetail where userinfo.detail_id = userdetail.id").Find(&users)